marijnh/Eloquent-JavaScript/12_language.md

 {{index Boolean}}

-Egg differs from JavaScript in how it handles the condition value to `if`.
-It will not treat things like zero or the empty string as false, but only the precise value `false`.
+Egg also differs from JavaScript in how it handles the condition value to `if`.
+It will not treat things like zero or the empty string as false, only the precise value `false`.

 {{index "short-circuit evaluation"}}